holochain/holochain/docs/specs/src/hwp_4_formal.md

 \end{Bmatrix}
 $$

-2. Followed by a "Proof of Membership" which other nodes can use to validate whether the agent is allowed to join the application network.
+2. Followed by a "Membrane Proof" which other nodes can use to validate whether the agent is allowed to join the application network.
 It can be left empty if the application membrane is completely open and it doesn't check or use proofs of membership.

 $$
 C _1 =
 \begin{Bmatrix}
-    h _\text{jp} \\
+    h _\text{mp} \\
-    e _\text{jp}
+    e _\text{mp}
 \end{Bmatrix}
 $$